wtetzner/waterbear/docs/instructions.md

 There are 3 different types of syntax that can be used for arguments.

-1. The most obvious form is just a numeric expression, with no additional syntax.
+1. *Direct* The most obvious form is just a numeric expression, with no additional syntax.
 This is used for direct memory references, for both absolute and relative addresses.
 Simple numeric expressions are also used for bit specifiers.
-2. Immediate values start with a `#`, and can be followed by any numeric expression.
+2. *Immediate* Immediate values start with a `#`, and can be followed by any numeric expression.
-3. Indirect references have special syntax for specifying the mode, of the form `@Ri`.
+3. *Indirect* Indirect references have special syntax for specifying the mode, of the form `@Ri`.

 | Syntax Type | Naming                                | Examples                                   |